LSSTDESC/CCL/readthedocs/source/dev_guidelines.rst

 * You may make private or dunder functions/methods show in the documentation by adding the ``:meta public:`` info field.
-We only recommend that you do this in abstract classes or other special where exposing a private function is appropriate.
+We only recommend that you do this in abstract classes or other special cases where exposing a private function is appropriate.
 All :meth:`__call__` methods are automatically exposed.
 See the `autodoc documentation
   <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_ for